horahoradev/horahora/README.md

 # horahora
 Horahora is a microservice-based video hosting website with additional functionality for group content archival from Niconico, Bilibili, and Youtube.
-Users can upload content, or schedule categories of content from other websites to be archived (e.g. a given channel on Niconico, a tag on Youtube, or a playlist from Bilibili).
+Users can upload their own content, or schedule categories of content from other websites to be archived (e.g. a given channel on Niconico, a tag on Youtube, or a playlist from Bilibili).

 This project is a WIP, and under active development.